Meize0729/Meize0729/README.md

 Hello, I’m ***Mingze Wang***, currently living in Beijing, China.
 I’m a guy who loves basketball and enjoys staying at home.
 My email: wmz20000729@gmail.com / wmz20000729@buaa.edu.cn

 ## 🔥 Recent News
+- *2024.11*: A new [paper](https://arxiv.org/abs/2411.11360) has been released.
+This may be the final work of my academic career~
 - *2024.11*: Receiving the  **<font color="red">National Scholarship</font>** is truly something to be happy about!
 - *2024.08*: A [paper](https://ieeexplore.ieee.org/document/10623867) is accepted by **<font color="red">TGRS</font>** (**IF=8.2**) in 2022.
 - *2024.03*: A [paper](https://proceedings.mlr.press/v235/xu24z.html) is accepted by **<font color="red">ICML</font>** (**CCF-A**) in 2022.